KSP-KOS/KOS/doc/source/language/variables.rst

 variables that your script created.

-If ``UNSET`` does not find a variable to remove, or it fails to remove the variable becasue it is a built-in name as explained above, then it will NOT generate an error.
+If ``UNSET`` does not find a variable to remove, or it fails to remove the variable because it is a built-in name as explained above, then it will NOT generate an error.
 It will simply quietly move on to the next statement, doing nothing.